BestTimesToVisit.com Logo

 cultural

 Wander the vibrant streets of Getsemaní, Cartagena's artistic heart.
 Discover hidden courtyards bursting with bougainvillea, stumble upon street art masterpieces, and soak in the infectious energy of this historic neighborhood.
-Best done in the late afternoon when the light is magical and the street food stalls are in full swing.
+Best done in the late afternoon when the light is golden and the street vendors are setting up.

 Best time: January-April